 Water Meters: SCWD#3 is in the process of updating all of our water meters to radio read meters throughout the District.
 These meters broadcast your reading to a receiver located in a District vehicle that drives through your neighborhood each month.
 This helps us easily and accurately calculate your monthly billing.
-In 2019, we replaced over 130 meters located inside your homes with new radio read meters.
-If you have an inside meter that hasn't been replaced yet, give us a call to schedule an appointment today at (509) 536-0121 and have your inside meter replaced, free of charge!
+In 2019, we replaced nearly 450 meters in this water system and it's anticipated to have all of our water systems completed by 2023.
+Some meters are located inside of your home and we need your help to access.
+If you have an inside meter that needs to be replaced, give us a call to schedule an appointment today at (509) 536-0121 and have it replaced, free of charge!
 By doing so, you will no longer have to call our office each month to give us your reading, which is a win-win for everyone...